SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 An example of such a component is a coherent memory (CMEM) device

-The CCA platform manufacturing config claim is OPTIONAL in a CCA platform token
+The CCA platform extension claim is OPTIONAL in a CCA platform token

 ~~~
 {::include cddl/platform/arm-platform-extension.cddl}